johannstark-lt/Demo1-AutoML/README.md

 * To implement an algorithm which cleans the raw format of the message to get the most clear info possible.
 * An automatic way to create the CSV as this docs refers.
 * A piece of code to upload automatically the **.jsonl** files and the **CSV**.
 This will require a GCP sdk kit installed.
+* Work with [DocAI](https://cloud.google.com/document-ai/docs/how-to?hl=en_US) in order to process scanned documents (or attached ones) and then use AutoML to extract entities.
 * Maybe an piece of code to automatically label the data.
 (But that could also be ML haha)

 Once the model has been trained and deployed.
 We'll need to create a client for the AutoML API.